aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/file-protection/_index.md

 To set file encryption settings in Microsoft Excel (here Microsoft Excel 2003):

 1. From the **Tools** menu, select **Options**.
 A dialog will appear.
-1. Select the **Security** tab.
+2. Select the **Security** tab.
-1. Input a password and click **Advanced**
+3. Enter a password and click **Advanced**.
-1. Choose the encryption type and confirm the password.
+4. Choose the encryption type and confirm the password.

 ## **Encrypting Excel file with Aspose.Cells**

-The following example shows how to encrypt and password protect an Excel file using the Aspose.Cells API.
+The following example shows how to encrypt and password‑protect an Excel file using the Aspose.Cells API.

 ```c++
 #include <iostream>